Deaths hit 45 at Virginia care home called 'virus's dream' - KVIA

 “In other words, I would have a nursing home funded by a society that puts more emphasis on treating our elders the way they should be treated.”

 Condon reported from New York.
-Investigative news researcher Randy Herschaft in New York contributed to this report.
+News researchers Randy Herschaft and Rhonda Shafner in New York contributed to this report.